AmitKumarDas/curated-tech/go/req-in-the-wild.md

 helps me always.
 Objective of writing it down is improving my productivity while implementing these requirements.

+### Requirement 1

-### I want some golang's design references before starting to code ?
+> I am a programmer.
+Can I have some golang's design references before starting to code in golang.

 #### Lifted from k8s/pkg/volume/volume.go file